 40. Shawn Carter (Jay-Z)-40/40, Rocawear, Roc Nation Sports

 This multi-platinum selling rapper is becoming more known for his business empire than his music.
 Born in New York City, Jay-Z began his music career in 1995 after founding his record label Rockafella Records.
 After the success of his debut album, he expanded his business reach by launching a clothing line called Rocawear.
 His business portfolio now includes the subscription-based music streaming service Tidal, 40/40 night club, and the sports agency Roc Nation Sport which represent high profile athletes such as the NBA’s Kyrie Irving and the NFL’s Dez Bryant.
 Jay-Z is also a part-owner of the Brooklyn Nets NBA team, having paid a reported $4.5 million for his share.

-Jay-Z officially became the first hip hop billionaire in 2019 and is also the wealthiest American musician with a net worth of $1 billion.
+Jay-Z officially became the first hip hop billionaire in 2019 and is also the wealthiest American musician with a net worth of over $1 billion.